Entry Requirements

 Careers/destinations

 Many students go on to film-related degree courses.
-Past students have studied for a wide range of degree courses including English Literature, Architecture, Fine Art, Law, History and even Dentistry!
+Past students have studied for a wide range of degree courses including English, Music, Architecture, Fine Art, Law, History, Maths, Medicine, and Dentistry.
+Film goes so well with any other two A Levels!

 Film Studies